pwnwiki/pwnwiki.github.io/pivoting/linux/index.md

 ## What is Pivoting ?

-Pivoting allows a security consultant to use a host compromised during a [pen testing](https://www.aptive.co.uk/penetration-testing/) engagement to route traffic to other hosts or subnets, giving the tester access to more target machines.
-Pivoting allows a tester to leverage an existing foothold to move through the network compromising more hosts that were not exposed originally.
+Pivoting allows a security consultant to use a host compromised during a [pen testing](https://www.aptive.co.uk/penetration-testing/) engagement to route traffic to other hosts or subnets, giving the tester access to other machines that may have previously inaccessible.
 Typically, a foot hold is established on a target network from successfully exploiting an external machine on a penetration test or from a successful phishing / spear phishing campaign.

-This article focuses specifically on pivoting from compromised Linux hosts using SSH and meterpreter pivoting, however the pivoting techniques for Meterpreter also apply to Windows targets.
+This article focuses specifically on pivoting from compromised Linux hosts using SSH and meterpreter pivoting, however the Meterpreter pivoting techniques also apply to Windows targets.

 ## SSH Pivoting on Pen Tests

-SSH port forwarding is a reliable method of pivoting for Linux hosts, the draw back being a new port forward needs to be added for each port you wish to access the host on.
-For example, if you discover a host has SMB and RDP exposed you would need to create a SSH port forward (example below) for both ports <code>445</code> and <code>3389</code>.
-Due to this limitation it's often preferred to either scan from a compromised machine (using a single binary you can remove after testing) or use Dynamic Proxychain forwarding (example below) for the initial nmap scan to see what's exposed.
-Although it's additional effort to setup SSH port forwarding the extra work is worth it for a stable connection while testing.
+SSH port forwarding is a reliable method of pivoting for Linux hosts, the draw back being that a new port forwarding rule needs to be created for each port you wish to access the host on.
+For example, if you discover a host has SMB and RDP exposed you would need to create a SSH port forwarding rule (see example below) for both ports <code>445</code> and <code>3389</code>.
+Due to this limitation it's often preferred to conduct scanning either from a compromised machine (using a single binary you can remove once testing has completed) or use Dynamic Proxychain forwarding (see example below) for the initial nmap scan to see what's exposed.
+Although it's additional effort to setup SSH port forwarding, the extra work is worth it as it allows you to have a stable connection while testing.

 <div>
 <table>